SwellRT/swellrt/README.md

 SwellRT servers can be federated, so your app can be deployed in a decetralized way and become interoperable easily.

 In this repo/file you will find info about the **JavaScript API** of SwellRT.
-For Android clients, please visit this repo.

-## Differences with Wave Project
+## Differences with the Wave Project

 The original Wave project provides...